pooltogether/v4-docs/docs/design/PrizeClaimer.md

 Prizes are only claimable for the duration of 1 draw.
 For example, prizes would for a weekly draw would expire after 1 week since they were awarded.
 Due to this, ensuring the economics make sense for claimers is necessary to ensure depositors receive their prizes.

-## How does it work?
+## Details

 ### Fees

 The Prize Claimer contract uses a VRGDA (variable rate gradual dutch auction) to increase the fees one can earn over time.
 The longer between prize claims, the more fees someone can earn by claiming prizes.

 Fees are created by taking a percentage of the prize claimed.
-During contract initialization, a constant is set  for the maximum amount that a fee for a prize can take from the prize amount: `maxFeePortionOfPrize`.
+During contract initialization, constants are set for the minimum and maximum amounts that fees will take from the prize amount.

-## Caveats
+### Claiming

+The external `claimPrizes` function is used to claim prizes for one specific vault and tier combination.
+Multiple winners and multiple prize indices can be included in the transaction.
+A fee recipient address is also included, this is the account that will accumulate the earned fees.

+### Auto-claim

-**Auto-claim**: There is an auto-claim feature which a user can disable for their account if they do not want a bot to claim their prizes for them.
+There is an auto-claim feature which a user can disable for their account if they do not want a bot to claim their prizes for them.
 Using this feature allows a depositor to choose to claim prizes they've won when they like (and in doing so also claim the associated fees).

+## Guides

+Read the [guide](../guides/claiming-prizes) on using the Prize Claimer.